xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/ledgers.ja.md

 ## Open, Closed, and Validated Ledgers

-The `rippled` server makes a distinction between ledger versions that are _open_, _closed_, and _validated_.
+The <span class="code-snippet">rippled</span> server makes a distinction between ledger versions that are _open_, _closed_, and _validated_.
 A server has one open ledger, any number of closed but unvalidated ledgers, and an immutable history of validated ledgers.
 The following table summarizes the difference:

 | Ledger Type:                     | Open                        | Closed                                     | Validated |
 |:---------------------------------|:----------------------------|:-------------------------------------------|:--|